Special Education (SPED)

 Course provides information on: (a) the philosophical assumptions and principles of behavior analysis; (b) basic principles, processes, and concepts of applied behavior analysis; and (c) ethical and legal issues involved in its use.
 Prerequisite: Admittance to the Applied Behavior Analysis Graduate Certificate (APBAGC).
 (Typically offered: Fall)

-SPED 6863.
-Behavior Change Procedures and Supports.
-3 Hours.
+SPED 68603.
+Behavior Intervention and Assessment I. 3 Hours.

 Course content includes information on and the development of skills in: (a) the measurement of the multiple dimensions of behaviors; (b) the use of methods of measuring behavior; (c) the experimental evaluation of interventions; and (d) the multiple methods of displaying and interpreting behavioral data.
 Legal and ethical standards will be reviewed and applied to the course content.
 (Typically offered: Fall)